patrickxiong/docs/daprdocs/content/en/developing-applications/debugging/debug-k8s/debug-daprd.md

 Sometimes it is necessary to understand what's going on in the Dapr sidecar (daprd), which runs as a sidecar next to your application, especially when you diagnose your Dapr application and wonder if there's something wrong in Dapr itself.
 Additionally, you may be developing a new feature for Dapr on Kubernetes and want to debug your code.

-his guide will cover how to use built-in Dapr debugging to debug the Dapr sidecar in your Kubernetes pods.
+This guide will cover how to use built-in Dapr debugging to debug the Dapr sidecar in your Kubernetes pods.

 ## Pre-requisites